ThinkSys/mediapipe-flutter/README.md

 )
 ```

-You can also provide the options to enable/disable the landmarks on different parts of body :
+You can also provide the options to enable/disable the landmarks on different parts of body:

 ````
 PoseLandmarks(